raganwald-deprecated/homoiconic/2012/08/coffeescript_for_ruby_developers.md

 Decorating Methods
 ---

-But what if we don't need all the [Architecture Astronautics][y]?
+But what if we don't need all the Architecture Astronautics?
 Python provides [a much simpler way to decorate methods][pyd] if you don't mind annotating the method definition itself.

 [pyd]: http://en.wikipedia.org/wiki/Python_syntax_and_semantics#Decorators "Python Method Decorators"